 5. Keep Communication Open

 As the ERP project unfolds, it’s critical that stakeholders across functional areas are discussing how each proposed process improvement or technology purchase fits into (or doesn’t fit into) the scope of work.
-If the new requirements are viable, then you must discuss how they will impact the timeline and budget.
+If the new requirements are viable, then you must discuss how they will impact the timeline and ERP budget.

 Managing the Kudzu Vine of Scope Creep